 Setting up a listing on a marketplace or adding content are examples of producer actions that occur repeatedly.
-Similarly, searching, consuming feeds and, in some cases, purchasing are consumer actions that may occur repeatedly.
-Additionally both producers and consumers may also engage in other actions like voting, rating etc.
+Similarly, searching, consuming feeds and, in some cases, purchasing are consumer actions that may repeatedly occur.
+Additionally, both producers and consumers may also engage in other actions like voting, rating, etc.

 All actions in the core interaction fall into one of the following buckets:

 - Creation: In every interaction, there is, at least, one producer who creates value.

 - Consumption: In every interaction, there is, at least, one consumer, who consumes value.